-It can be difficult to find fresh wholesome food year-round.
-That’s why it’s so smart to learn how to dehydrate fresh foods in season for use throughout the year.
+It can be difficult to find fresh, wholesome food year-round.
+That’s why it’s a smart move to learn how to dehydrate fresh foods in season for use throughout the year.

-Dehydrated foods are nearly as nutritious as fresh foods, and being able to preserve and store these foods easily is a great way to save money and improve your diet.
+Dehydrated foods are nearly as nutritious as fresh foods, and being able to preserve and store your favorite fruits, herbs, meats and vegetables easily is a great way to save money and improve your diet.

-In this guide we will discuss methods of food dehydration, provide advice on how to dehydrate foods, and our food dehydrator reviews should help you choose the best food dehydrator for your needs.
+In this guide, we will look at various food dehydrator models to help you choose the best food dehydrator for your needs.

 If you have a large family or want to dehydrate large amounts of food, the Excalibur Deluxe may be able to tackle your needs effortlessly.